-This product contains or emits chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.
+The Engine Exhaust from this product contains chemicals known to the State of California to cause cancer, birth defects or other reproductive harm.

 Foreword

 Congratulations and thank you for purchasing a Textron Off Road All-Terrain Vehicle (ATV).
 Built with American engineering and manufacturing know-how, it is designed to provide superior ride, comfort, utility, and dependable service.